sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 {{< /highlight >}}

 We will also create generate a *client* certificate that can be used by clients to connect to the etcd client URL.
-This time, we don't need to specify an address but simply a **Common Name (CN)** (here `client`).
-The files `client-key.pem`, `client.csr` and `client.pem` will be created.
+This time, we don't need to specify an address, only a **Common Name (CN)** (here, `client`).
+The files `client-key.pem`, `client.csr`, and `client.pem` will be created.

 {{< highlight shell >}}
 export NAME=client
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="" -profile=client - | cfssljson -bare $NAME
 {{< /highlight >}}

-If you have an enterprise license, then you can also generate a certificate for agent TLS authentication.
+If you have  Sensu license, you can also generate a certificate for agent TLS authentication.

 {{< highlight shell >}}
 export NAME=agent-1
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="" -profile=client - | cfssljson -bare $NAME
 {{< /highlight >}}

-See [etcd's guide to generating self signed certificates][11] for detailed instructions on securing etcd.
+See [etcd's guide to generating self-signed certificates][11] for detailed instructions on securing etcd.

-Once done, you should have the following files created.
+When you're finished, the following files should be created.
 The `*.csr` files will not be used in this guide.
 {{< highlight shell >}}
 agent-1-key.pem
 agent-1.csr